axin1301/satellite-imagery-POI/README.md

 python feature_extract_simcrl.py   # Extract the image embeddings with the trained model.

 python eval.py   # evaluation: attential fusion model.
 Need the image embeddings and corresponding socioeconomic indicators.

+# Descriptions for data:
+1. image_name.csv and POI_array_cate_1st_for_images.txt are satellite image name list and corresponding POI array (For model training).

+2. dianping_aggre_Sat.csv, pd_aggre_Sat.csv, and population_aggre_Sat.csv are respectively indicator data for number of comment, population density, and population count (Beijing), which are processed to map the corresponding satellite images.
+The reference of the original number of comment data is mentioned in the paper.
+And the original population data is from Worldpop project.